Skip to Content

 Links and Relevant Resources:

-5.6 Second Source of Drinking Water Development
+5.7 Second Source of Drinking Water Development

 For more than 100 years, the community of Eugene has relied on the McKenzie River as our only source of drinking water.
-Some other cities in the valley get their drinking water from the Willamette River.
+Other cities in the valley get their drinking water from the Willamette River.
 After years of careful planning for the future, EWEB will join Corvallis, Wilsonville, Hillsboro, Beaverton, and other communities by tapping into this high-quality water source.

-Map of EWEB emergency water stations Figure 15: Map of EWEB Emergency Water Stations
+Map of EWEB emergency water stations Figure 25: Map of EWEB Emergency Water Stations

 Links and Relevant Resources: